-Welcome to our in-depth analysis of PLD Space.
+Welcome to our in-depth analysis of PLD Space, originally published January 9th 2023, most recently updated in August 2023.
 Make sure to check out our mission statement and why we do what we do.
 Look at our New Space guide if you want explanations of terms and concepts used in our research.
 And follow us on Twitter for updates.

 PLD Space – Spain’s rollercoaster NewSpace company

 PLD Space is a Spanish NewSpace company building the MIURA rockets.
 Before we continue you should know: This company is an absolute rollercoaster.

 PLD hasn’t launched a single (research) rocket in their first 12 years of existence, yet it produced over 5,000 tweets, hours of PR footage, hired a Chinook helicopter for stunt-like drop-tests and convinced more than a dozen institutions into giving them millions and millions of Euros.
 It used a calculatory launch price of 8 million for a 100 kg suborbital rocket to assess the book value of its assets.
 The team size has exploded, imploded, and exploded again, finally quadrupling in 2022, while Glassdoor reviewers scold management and some experienced engineers can expect to earn around EUR 25,000 before taxes a year.
 Having exhausted professional investors, they targeted retail customers for funding and managed to launch a suborbital rocket to about 50km in 2023.
 Now, in its 14th year, they somehow still find ways to get money, PR is still going strong while rockets are… well, there’s something happening with rockets, too, we assume?!

 This is an absolute prime example of a Spanish telenovela (…yes, we know telenovelas are Latin American..) in real life: Entertaining, generally over the top and with not much substance.
 But it’s certainly fun to watch.
 Without further ado: PLD Space.